reab5555/Alzheimer-Prediction/README.md

 The SelectKBest method from the sklearn.feature_selection module is a feature selection technique that selects the top k features based on a statistical measure of their relevance to the target variable.

 ## Model Training and Evaluation
 We used a neural network model and conducted a grid search to find the best hyperparameters, including the number of layers, nodes, and learning rate.
 The grid search was performed using various configurations.
 Stratified cross-validation with 8 folds and downsampling for preprocessing were utilized to ensure balanced class distribution.

+We also experimented with 5 simplier and less complex models such as Logistic Regression, K-Nearest Neighbors, Support Vector Machine, Random Forrest, and Gradient Boosing with cross-validation with 8 folds.

 ## Key Findings and Insights